 The cycle of opening and closing of stomata.

-The opening and closing of stomata shows a daily cycle that is largely determined by the hours of light and dark.
+The opening and closing of stomata shows a delly cycle that like a good the control of the cont

-The image left shows a scanning electron, micrograph (SEM) of a single stoma from the leaf epidermis of a dicot.
+The image left shows a scanning electron, micrograph: (SEM), of a single stoma from the leaf epidemis of a dicot.